aibrahim/vrobot/README.md

 # VRobot
- vrobot is used to pass text data to other program using xclip, you just need to select the text you want from everywhere and press your installed shortcut to apply the action.
+ vrobot is used to pass selected text to other programs, you just need to select the text you want from everywhere and press your installed shortcut to apply the action.

 ## HowTo use it: